What Is New York-Style Pizza?

 New York City is one city with a rich heritage, boasting of many objects of fascination for tourists and all.

 The New York City pizza style is another magnificent feature to look forward to.
 The city is the home of pizza with hundreds of pizza slice joints, pizzerias, and Pizza Restaurants.

 The iconic pizza slice style originated from long practice in the city of Naples, Italy.

-The migration of Italians into New York City in the early 1900s, they brought the knowledge of pizza making there and then.
+The migration of Italians into New York City in the early 1900s brought the knowledge of pizza making there and then.

-The pizza has a foldable yet crispy thin crust which is conventionally topped with tomato sauce and mozzarella cheese spread alongside other condiments.
+The pizza has a foldable yet crispy thin crust that is conventionally topped with tomato sauce and mozzarella cheese spread alongside other condiments.